SigurdRiseth/CountriesDashboardService/README.md

 ## API Endpoints

-### Endpoint 'Registrations': Registering dashboard configuration
+### Registrations: Registering dashboard configuration

 The initial endpoint focuses on the management of dashboard configurations that can later be used via the `dashboards` endpoint.